CAP Theorem

 CP Systems

 CP systems choose consistency over availability during a partition.
-The minority partition — the side that cannot reach a quorum — stops accepting requests until the partition heals.
+The mechanism is always the same: a write must reach a majority (quorum) before it commits.
+A node that cannot reach a quorum refuses requests rather than risk serving stale data, until the partition heals.

-Majority (3 nodes): continues serving reads and writes
+Majority side (3 nodes): can form quorum → serves reads and writes

-Minority (2 nodes): refuses all requests — "not currently the leader"
+Minority side (2 nodes): cannot form quorum → refuses all requests

 AP Systems